Tips and Products for Preventing Dry Skin

-Winter is well underway in Beijing, and it's accompanied by, for many of us at least, dry skin.
-The combination of the capital’s dry winter air with indoor heating means many of us suffer from the yearly battle of dry skin during the winter months.
+As Beijing's winter begins, it's often accompanied by, for many of us at least, dry skin.
+The combination of the capital’s dry winter air with indoor heating means many of us suffer from this condition during the winter months.
 Well, to help you win the battle this year, we’ve compiled some tips and product recommendations so that you can kiss your dry skin woes goodbye!

 Moisturize, Moisturize, Moisturize!